finehq/fine/tiptap-extension-expert/README.md

 To get started, install the fine-dev cli on your device by running `npm i -g @fine-dev/cli`.

-If you don't have an account on [Fine](thisis.fine.dev) yet, no worries!
-Just run `npx fine-dev login` and follow the instructions.
+If you don't have an account on [Fine](https://thisis.fine.dev), start by running `npx fine-dev login` and follow the instructions.

 ### Deploy

 Running an agent requires deploying it to your workspace first.
+Do this, run the following command:

-Do this by running `npx fine-dev deploy -p [PATH_TO_YAML]`.
+ `npx fine-dev deploy -p [PATH_TO_YAML]`

 Got a success message?
 You're read to roll 🏎️